EPA Region 10 hosted four webinars about the FY19 Notice of Funding Availability for the Indian General Assistance Program:

 2. Submit a draft budget and work plan to your Project Officer.
 New applicants must also submit a narrative.

-3. Obtain a DUNS Number.
+3. Obtain a DUNS Number if you do not have one.

 5. Register in Grants.gov.

-6. Submit consortia resolutions.
+6. Submit consortia eligibility documentation.

 7. Enter your final application package into Grants.gov.